 Hypertensive crisis: What are the symptoms?

-Causes of a hypertensive emergency include:
+Causes of a hypertensive crisis include:

-- Forgetting to take your blood pressure medication
+- Forgetting to take blood pressure medication

-Signs and symptoms of a hypertensive crisis that may be life-threatening may include:
+Symptoms of a hypertensive crisis may include:

-- Severe chest pain
+- Chest pain

 - Nausea and vomiting

-- Severe anxiety
+- Severe headache

 - Shortness of breath